nathanlane/industrialpolicyclass/README.md

     - Kline, P., & Moretti, E. (2014).
 Local Economic Development, Agglomeration Economies, and the Big Push: 100 Years of Evidence from the Tennessee Valley Authority.
 The Quarterly Journal of Economics, 129(1), 275–331. https://doi.org/doi.org/10.1093/qje/qjt034

+    - Ehrlich, M. v., & Seidel, T. (2018).
+The Persistent Effects of Place-Based Policy: Evidence from the West-German Zonenrandgebiet.
+American Economic Journal: Economic Policy, 10(4), 344–374. https://doi.org/10.1257/pol.20160395

 - Bartik vs. Neumark.

+    - Bartik, T. J. (2020).
+SMART PLACE-BASED POLICIES CAN IMPROVE LOCAL LABOR MARKETS.
+Journal of Policy Analysis and Management, 39(3), 844–851. https://doi.org/https://doi.org/10.1002/pam.22224

+    - Neumark, D. (2020).
+WHAT PLACES SHOULD WE TARGET, AND HOW?
+Journal of Policy Analysis and Management, 39(3). https://doi.org/10.1002/pam.22227

 - Place-based industrial subsidies in the UK and EU.